dmmusil/dmmusil.github.io/about.markdown

     *   I have [various](https://github.com/dmmusil/ExTodo)   [repositories](https://github.com/dmmusil/Paddle) in different states of [incompleteness](https://github.com/dmmusil/darts) that implement these patterns.
 I enjoy tinkering with these ideas without much sense of purpose other than to be armed with the knowledge to apply these concepts in my real work.
 *   [Completed](https://www.credential.net/f3068601-7184-4d56-8a21-cc299892ee25) Udi Dahan's Advanced Distributed Systems Design course.
 *   Golf - In a past life I was an aspiring PGA golf professional.
 I realized that I'd rather continue golf as a leisure activity and I still attempt to play good golf.
 Currently I'm about a 4 handicap once the rust gets knocked off in the spring.
 *   Skiing - I was introduced to skiing on a work trip and fell in love.
-Since taking up the sport seriously in 2019 I've had the privilege of skiing over 100 days here in New York and a few days in Tahoe, Utah, and Vermont.
+Since taking up the sport seriously in 2019 I've had the privilege of skiing over 100 days in New York and a few days in Tahoe, Utah, and Vermont.